 Maintain a Portfolio Vision

 Instead, alignment provides a powerful way to turn the portfolio vision into an executable strategy.
-Indeed, this goes well beyond the words in a slide deck.
-It unleashes all portfolio members’ creative and productive energy toward achieving its goals and further unlocks people’s intrinsic motivation.
+It unleashes all portfolio members’ creative and productive energy toward achieving its goals and unlocks people’s intrinsic motivation.
 Developing the vision and strategy can be difficult and time-consuming.
 However, this work is not a once-and-done exercise.
-As new information is learned about the solution set, including customer feedback and Key Performance Indicators (KPIs), the LPM function periodically reviews the portfolio canvas (e.g., quarterly).
+As new information is learned about the portfolio’s solutions, including customer feedback and Key Performance Indicators (KPIs), the LPM function periodically reviews the portfolio canvas, for example, quarterly.
 They explore scenarios where the portfolio could evolve to a better differentiated future state aligned with the strategic themes.

 Enterprise Architecture

-The road to a better future state should be paved with architectural principles and practices that enable the ongoing evolution of the portfolio’s solution set.
+The road to a better future state should be paved with architectural principles and practices that enable the ongoing evolution of the portfolio’s solutions.
 This makes enterprise architecture a critical component of strategy and investment funding.
 Enterprise Architects help translate the business vision and strategy into effective technology plans.
-Enterprise Architects promote adaptive design and engineering practices to drive the portfolio’s architectural initiatives.
-Enterprise Architects also facilitate the reuse of hardware and software components and proven design patterns across the portfolio to help value streams develop and enhance solutions faster and with higher quality.
+They promote adaptive design and engineering practices to drive the portfolio’s architectural initiatives.
+Enterprise Architects also facilitate the reuse of hardware and software components and proven design patterns to help value streams develop and enhance solutions faster and with higher quality.

 Organizations must respond simultaneously to new business challenges and implement larger-scale architectural initiatives requiring intentionality and planning.
-Emergent design alone is not sufficient at scale.
 Enterprise Architects help improve results by offering architectural governance and fostering the right balance between intentional and emergent design.
 Achieving this balance is essential to maintaining a healthy Architectural Runway across the portfolio and developing large-scale systems effectively.
-Therefore, Enterprise Architects may recommend technology standards and stacks for value stream level interoperability, APIs, hosting, and design methods for developing and testing cyber-physical systems.

 Portfolio Roadmap